NYULibraries/gather_content-api/README.md

 ## Projects

 Retrieves a list of all Projects associated with the given Account.
+[Sample Response](https://docs.gathercontent.com/reference#get-projects)

 ```ruby
 require 'gather_content'